 Both Transport for London and the Highway Code both currently recommend wearing a helmet when cycling too.

-And although The Royal Society for the Prevention of Accidents (RoSPA) doesn’t call for compulsory cycle helmet laws, it strongly recommends cyclists wear a cycle helmet.
-Helmets might not prevent crashes or guarantee survival, but they are an important secondary safety feature and can reduce the risk of a serious brain or head injury in an accident.
-Read more here: https://www.rospa.com/rospaweb/docs/advice-services/road-safety/cyclists/cycle-helmets-factsheet.pdf
+The Royal Society for the Prevention of Accidents (RoSPA) doesn’t call for compulsory cycle helmet laws.
+However it strongly recommends cyclists wear a cycle helmet.
+Helmets might not prevent crashes or guarantee survival.
+However, they are an important secondary safety feature.
+They can reduce the risk of a serious brain or head injury in an accident.
+Read more here

-Figures compiled by RoSPA show head injuries are very common injuries to cyclists: data from hospitals show 40% of cyclists and 45% of child cyclists suffer head injuries and three quarters of cyclist fatalities have major head injuries.
+Figures compiled by RoSPA show head injuries are very common injuries to cyclists.
+Data from hospitals show 40% of cyclists and 45% of child cyclists suffer head injuries.
+Three quarters of cyclist fatalities have major head injuries.

 Meanwhile, a Cochrane review suggested helmets reduced the risk of injury to the head and the brain by a substantial 65%-88%; and the upper and mid-face by 65%.

-The safety benefits seem to be more pronounced for children: tests on children’s bicycle helmets show helmets offer up to 87% reduction in the acceleration experienced by the skull during an impact and can help the skull resist forces up to 470 pounds in a crush accident.
+The safety benefits seem to be more pronounced for children.
+Tests on children’s bicycle helmets show helmets offer up to 87% reduction in the acceleration experienced by the skull during an impact.
+They can also help the skull resist forces up to 470 pounds in a crush accident.

 According to a US study helmets cut the risks of severe traumatic brain injury by half, when riders suffer a brain injury.
-The report, in the American Journal of Surgery, also concluded that riders with helmets were 44% less likely to die from their injury, and 31% less likely to break facial bones.
+The report, in the American Journal of Surgery, also concluded that riders with helmets were 44% less likely to die from their injury.
+Also, they were 31% less likely to break facial bones.

 There is no doubt helmets cannot resist substantial impact and cannot save everyone.
-Nevertheless common sense suggests surrounding your head with some degree of protection must offer some cushioning from head impact – a view which neurological studies definitely support.
+Nevertheless common sense suggests surrounding your head with some degree of protection must offer some cushioning from head impact.
+Neurological studies definitely support this view.

 At First Aid for Life we understand the importance of knowing exactly what to do, should you be involved in a bicycle accident – or be the first to arrive at the scene of one.
-As such, we offer hands on, practical first aid courses, as well as a tailored, online course specifically for cyclists, a course is designed as an introduction to basic first aid in a cycling environment.
-For a more comprehensive course please see First Aid for Cyclists which includes CPR, spinal injuries, when to move them, asthma and breathing problems, heat exhaustion and much more.
+As such, we offer hands on, practical first aid courses, as well as a tailored, online course specifically for cyclists.
+The course is designed as an introduction to basic first aid in a cycling environment.
+For a more comprehensive course please see First Aid for Cyclists.
+This includes CPR, spinal injuries, when to move them, asthma and breathing problems, heat exhaustion and much more.